The mainstream media has been cashing in on “Donald Trump hysteria” for the last several months. So today we’re going to do the exact same thing.

-Trump’s resume is more than impressive, his work ethic is evident and history shows that the Presidency is a very difficult job/experience, one that most billionaires would clearly rather avoid altogether.
-So here we are, in 2016, with a very real possibility, that a very opinionated, very stern and quick tempered man, may soon become the Commander and Chief of the American military, as well as control 1/3rd of the Federal Government.
+Trump’s resume is more than impressive, his work ethic is evident and history shows that the Presidency is a difficult job/experience.
+In fact, the job of President is one of the most strenuous in America.
+Lest we forget, this is a job most billionaires would often rather avoid altogether.
+So here we are in 2016, with a very real possibility, that a very opinionated, very stern and quick tempered man, may soon become the Commander and Chief of the American military.
+Not only that, the Republican party could also regain control of 1/3rd of the Federal Government.

 So how could this impact the future of America?

 Well, it could potentially mean a number of policy changes in Washington.
 The first issue, in the event of a conservative candidate winning office, would be taxes.
 Trump would likely lower taxes on the upper class brackets, in hopes of creating “trickle down” economic policies.
 This is a standard Republican move, as the Republican Party has historically done when taking over the Presidency.

 Trump would also likely increase the military budget, as he routinely speaks about the need for military strength, a view also aligning with conservative roots.

 Furthermore, Trump would also likely opt to build the Keystone Pipeline, a very scary thought, that could greatly harm the global ecosystem.
 This is perhaps the most threatening Republican platform, in terms of future generations.